 No. If there is a family emergency, contact the Center and speak with the Center Administrator or the Chaplin (or the duty officer if it is after hours or a holiday) to have emergency information relayed to a Resident.

 33. May the Resident call me?

 Yes.
 Residents are allowed time to use the telephone.
-All calls are collect and may be monitored.
+Deposits may be made to the resident's pre-pay phone account via the link "Resident Deposit Trust Fund and Phone Account."
 Telephone use is a privilege which may be restricted for disciplinary purposes.